-The holidays are a particularly busy time for everyone, but it is important for your loved to make time to stay connected with their support network.
+The holidays are a particularly busy time for everyone, but it is important for your loved one to make time to connect with their support network.
 Encourage them to reach out to their sponsor and friends in recovery.
 Suggest that they attend an extra meeting or two prior to the holidays.

 Make sure to also surround yourself with some extra support during this time too.
 Try going to an Al-Anon or Nar-Anon meeting and speak with others who are in similar situations.
 They may be able to provide you with some tips on how to handle this holiday season.
 Remember, taking care of yourself is an important part of taking care of your loved one.